-Remove the burner unit as detailed in section 10.1, then remove the lint arrestor and pilot unit by using a screwdriver to remove the retaining screws.
 Clean the pilot assembly with a soft brush and blow through.
 Check the aeration holes are free of any dirt or lint.
 Clean thoroughly internally, the connection can be removed from the base of the pilot unit using two spanners to make cleaning easier.
 Do not damage or try to dismantle the pilot injector.

 The unit is factory set and the only check necessary is to ensure the spark gap is correct.
-See specifications for gap setting.
+See specifications for gas setting.

+NEVER MODIFY OR BEND THE THERMOCOUPLE TO MAKE THE PILOT STAY ALIGHT.
 If the pilot will not stay lit there is a problem with dirt, the gas supply, or the thermocouple needs replacement.
 Modifications are dangerous and can have a serious unseen effect on safety and therefore MUST not be done.
 Replacements must be original manufacturers parts.
-Re-assembly is the reverse of removal.
-Ensure operating pressures are as stated in Section 2; Appliance Data.
+Re-assemble in the reverse of removal.
+Ensure setting pressures are as stated in Section 2; Appliance Data.

-10.3 CATALYSTS
+10.3 CATALYST

 It is recommended that the catalysts are inspected for signs of damage and dirt during routine servicing procedures.
 The expected life of the catalysts is in excess of 11,000 hours (10 years of normal use).
 After this time the catalysts should be replaced.

 If there are any deposits of dirt or soot on the catalyst they should be cleaned with a soft brush and a vacuum cleaner.
 If removed for cleaning ensure the seals are in good condition before replacing the catalyst.
 New seals will usually be required.
 The performance of the catalysts may be checked using a combustion gas analyser as follows.
 Any analyser used should conform to EN 50379-3.

 Ignite the fire as per the operating instructions, and run at maximum setting for 15 minutes.
 Position gas sample probe directly over the catalysts via the outlet grille, on top of the appliance.
 Record the carbon dioxide (CO2) concentration and then the carbon monoxide (CO) concentration as displayed by the analyser - also noting the units in which the values are expressed.
-Most analysers display carbon dioxide (CO2) concentration in percentage (%) terms and carbon monoxide concentration in parts per million (ppm) terms.
+Most analysers display carbon dioxide (CO2) concentrations in percentage (%) terms and carbon monoxide concentration in parts per million (ppm) terms.

-In order to calculate the combustion ratio for the appliance (CO/CO2) it is first necessary to express both gas concentrations in terms of percentage.
+In order to calculate the combustion ratio for the appliance (CO/CO_2) it is first necessary to express both gas concentrations in terms of percentage.
 To convert from parts per million (ppm) to a percentage (%) divide the ppm figure by 10,000.
-Examples: 35ppm = 0.0035%, 15ppm = 0.0015%, 5ppm = 0.0005%.
+Examples : 35ppm = 0.0035%, 15ppm = 0.0015%, 5ppm = 0.0005%.
 Now divide the concentration of carbon monoxide (CO) expressed in percent by the concentration of carbon dioxide (CO2) to obtain the appliance combustion ratio.